(updated July 2023)

 Free Client (Master) Simulators

 ModbusScope is a free open-source cross-platform app for capturing and graphing Modbus data.
 In the past, I would capture Modbus data using Modpoll and hammer the output into CSV with sed, or use ModScan to capture CSV directly, and plot using using either DatPlot or spreadsheet software.
-However, thanks to a recomendation from Ben, ModbusScope is now my go-to plotting app.
-ModbusScope is a Qt app and coded in C++, and it uses muparser (“fast math parser library”) and QCustomplot (“easy to use plotting widget for Qt”), and icons from Lucide.
+However, thanks to Ben’s comment, ModbusScope is now my go-to for data logging and capture when I’m looking at three or fewer registers from up to three devices.

 QModMaster is a free open-source Qt-based Modbus master based on libmodbus (see Libraries below).
 QModMaster is licensed using the LGPL and includes a bus monitor for examining traffic on the bus.

-Commercial Client (Master) Simulators
+Paid Client (Master) Simulators

 Modbus Poll from modbus tools was designed to help developers of Modbus slave devices and others to test and simulate the Modbus protocol.
 Using a multiple document interface, several Modbus slaves and/or data areas can be monitored at the same time.
 US$129 per developer.
 The modbus tools website also has a good intro to Modbus.